-Normal skin type is also dependent on your genes and although you might be lucky enough to have skin that requires little maintenance, it will still requires you to have a good skincare routine to ensure you keep it looking as good as it does for as long as possible.
+Normal skin type is also dependent on your genes and although you might be lucky enough to have skin that requires little maintenance, it will still require you to have a good skincare routine to ensure you keep it looking as good as it does for as long as possible.

-Even when your skin is truly normal, a brilliant skin care routine is still fundamental to keeping your skin staying the way it is for as long as possible.
+Even when your skin is truly normal, a brilliant skincare routine is still fundamental to keeping your skin staying the way it is for as long as possible.